Quicklist: Types of Sanders for Wood

 - Orbital Finishing Sanders

 These three sanders can sand basically any type of surface or edge.
 Let’s take an in-depth look at each one:

 1. Belt Sanders

-These are some of the largest, most powerful and fastest sanders.
+These are some of the largest, most powerful, and fastest sanders.
 Belt sanders use a section of sandpaper stretched over a pulley-driven loop.

-There are 2 types of belt sanders:
+There are two types of belt sanders:

 a.
 How Belt Sanders Work